chinapedia/wikipedia.abstract.en/Page/Pixies_(band).md

 _Bossanova_ and _Trompe le Monde_ (1990–1993)

-PixiesTicket1990.jpgIn 1990, all members of the group except for Deal moved to Los Angeles.[52]
+In 1990, all members of the group except for Deal moved to Los Angeles.[52]
 Lovering stated that he, Santiago, and Francis moved there "because the recording studio was there".[53]
 Unlike previous recordings, the band had little time to practice beforehand, and Black Francis wrote much of the album in the studio.[54]
 Featuring the singles "Velouria" and "Dig for Fire", _Bossanova_ reached number 70 in the United States.[55]
 In contrast, the album peaked at number three in the United Kingdom.[56]
 Also in 1990, the Pixies released a cover of the Paul Butterfield Blues Band's "Born in Chicago" on the compilation album _Rubáiyát: Elektra's 40th Anniversary_.[57]

 The band continued to tour and released _Trompe le Monde_ in 1991, their final album before their break-up.
 The album included "U-Mass", which has been described as being about college apathy,[58] and whose guitar riff was written years before at the University of Massachusetts before Francis and Santiago dropped out.[59]
 The album also featured a cover of "Head On" by The Jesus and Mary Chain.[60]
 Also that year, the band contributed a cover of "I Can't Forget" to the Leonard Cohen tribute album _I'm Your Fan_,[61] and began an international tour on which they played stadiums in Europe and smaller venues in the United States.[62]
 They then signed to be the support act of U2 on the lucrative US _Zoo TV_ Tour in 1992.[63]
 Tensions rose among band members, and at the end of the year, the Pixies went on sabbatical and focused on separate projects.[64]